Quantum Information-Theoretical Size Bounds for Conjunctive Queries with Functional Dependencies: Size bounds with Rényi entropy

 \section{Size bounds with Rényi entropy}

 Studying whether the worst-case size bound problem can be formulated using other entropies, such as von Neumann or Rényi entropies, is a key question in this work.
-Informally, the von Neumann entropy is the quantum version of Shannon entropy for quantum states.
 Unfortunately, the von Neumann entropy suffers from the same problem as the classical Shannon entropy: the exact entropy cone for the von Neumann entropy is unknown, and it is likely even more complex than the cone for Shannon entropy~\cite{Linden_Winter_2005}.

 Surprisingly, the Rényi entropy for $0 < \alpha < 1$ has a simple entropy cone \cite{Linden_Mosonyi_Winter_2013}: the only restriction is non-negativity, which we stated in \autoref{thm:renyi_entropy_cone}.
 Any non-negative set of values assigned to the parties can be arbitrarily well approximated with $\alpha$-Rényi entropies of suitable quantum states.
 It is important to note that the result applies only to quantum states, and we cannot restrict ourselves to classical distributions as in \cite{10.1145/2220357.2220363}.
 We will later discuss the challenges that this distinction brings.